ibotty/docker-nginx/Readme.md

 A simple docker container for nginx, based on fedora/nginx with added USER.

 Mount your static files to `/usr/share/nginx/html` to overwrite default files.

+It will log errors to stderr and access to stdout.